lgcarrier/NeonLightRiders/README.md

 NeonLightRiders is a TRON-like light cycle game where players leave light trails behind their bikes and must avoid colliding with walls, trails, and other players.

 ### Players
-- Up to 4 players can participate
+- Up to 4 players can participate (1 human + 3 AI)
-- Player 1 is human-controlled, Players 2-4 are AI-controlled
 - Each player has a uniquely colored bike and matching trail

 ### Controls
+- **Keyboard**:
-- **Keyboard**: Use Left/Right arrow keys to turn
+  - Left/Right arrow keys to turn
-- **Touch**: Use on-screen left/right buttons on mobile devices
-- **Tab**: Switch camera views in ghost mode (after player death)
+  - Tab to switch camera views in ghost mode (after player death)
+- **Touch**:
+  - Use on-screen left/right buttons on mobile devices

 ### Rules
 1. Bikes move forward continuously at a constant speed